Important notice from the Editor in Chief

 Corporate tax rates in Russia

-The benchmark rate of Russian corporate tax on profits is 20%.
+The benchmark rate of Russian corporate tax on profits is 25%, up from 20% in 2024.
 Companies are also taxed 13% on dividend profits.
 However, corporate taxes in Russia and allowable expenses vary depending on the company structure.

 In the case of self-employed persons, note that individual entrepreneurs do not pay profit tax and are subject to personal income tax on their business profit.